 Horatio Hornblower.
 Not particularly demonstrative of outward emotion (with a few exceptions, notably at the end of "The Wrong War/The Frogs and the Lobsters") but beneath the surface he's plagued by self-doubt and constantly berating himself for what he sees as his failures, despite his considerable skill and the admiration of his men.

-Sherlock gives us an interesting example in John Watson.
+John Watson.
 It's abundantly obvious to the audience that he's absolutely crushed after Sherlock's apparent suicide but spends the entire series making sure to stay calm around other people.
 Even when he's strapped to a bomb he manages to stay perfectly steady until the danger's over.
 Then after Sherlock jumps off a building he shoves everyone who tries to help him away, and the audience is only allowed to see him cry in a reflection.

 Benedict Cumberbatch's portrayal of the young Stephen Hawking in Hawking is a mild example.
 He does show positive emotions at times - enthusiasm for science and affection for his girlfriend - and is Adorkable then, but throughout most of the film he's quite stoic about the fact that he's been diagnosed with a degenerative neurological illness and may not live to complete his doctorate.
 This arguably makes the few moments he does break down all the more heartbreaking.